Concept

 Obtain the SCEP endpoint URL

 {profile_id} is the UUID of the certificate profile.
-This is the URL you provide to your SCEP clients as the SCEP server URL.Configure your SCEP client and enroll
+This is the URL you provide to your SCEP clients as the SCEP server URL.For profiles with dynamic challenges enabled, you will also see a Challenge Endpoint URL:Configure your SCEP client and enroll

 ca.pem-0 and the CA certificate to ca.pem-1 (when “Include CA Cert in Response” is enabled).2.
 Generate a device key and CSR with the challenge password:The challenge password must be embedded in the CSR as a PKCS#9 attribute.
 Create an OpenSSL config file to include it:device-cert.pem.Flag reference for the enroll command: